davidjhinku/gatherer/README.md

 ## Background and Overview
 Gather is an overhead (Orthographic, top-down, isometric, pokemon-style?) exploration game designed for relaxation in the time of COVID.
 Users will receive a random list of fruit (potential for other things built upon this plants/ingredients) then set out to explore terain to collect items on their list with a relaxing soundtrack in the background (potential to have sound at areas or random tracks).

+NOTE FOR PM (I'm wondering how fesable all this would be in 4 days?
+Another idea as backup/alternative for a space exploration game, control a ship with your mouse, shoot on click.
+Avoid oncoming asteroids (that can be shot) and collect fuel to keep moving forward.
+Would be build with three.js)

 ## Functionality and MVPs
 In Gatherer, users will be able to:
 * `User` navigates using arrow keys